 This guideline covers the management of COVID-19 for children, young people and adults in all care settings.
-It brings together our existing recommendations on managing COVID-19 so that healthcare staff and those planning and delivering services can find and use them more easily.
-The guideline includes new recommendations on therapeutics, and we will update the guideline further as new evidence emerges.
+It brings together our existing recommendations on managing COVID-19, and new recommendations on therapeutics, so that healthcare staff and those planning and delivering services can find and use them more easily.

 We have published this guideline in MAGICapp, a global evidence ecosystem already being used by key partners such as the Australian Taskforce for COVID-19 and the World Health Organization.
 The MAGICapp platform allows the efficient sharing of evidence between guideline developers from around the world.
 This means NICE can develop and update its COVID-19 guidance more quickly and efficiently as new evidence is assessed.
 We collaborated with the Australian National COVID-19 Clinical Evidence Taskforce during development of the guideline, and acknowledge their contribution to identifying and reviewing the evidence for therapeutics.